 Remember when some innocents in the media excoriated those who had better sense than to sign an empty pledge?
 The whole thing was as dumb as a box of rocks, and last week the old mayor was reported to be hurtling through Albany’s halls in a golf cart yelling “liar, liar, pants on fire!” because some of his “heroes” turned out not to be too concerned with reform once they got into the majority.
 I missed the spectacle myself, but it sounds like it could have happened; after all, this is Albany where many legislators blaming unions for pension abuses themselves end up on Riker’s sooner or later.

-Albany is where the Governor (all the last three) decided Wall Street needs a tax break — and we property taxpayers don’t need a break?
+Albany is where the governor (all the last three) decided Wall Street needs a tax break — and we property taxpayers don’t need a break?
 So they took a couple of billion from STAR to help finance the tax break for millionaires.

-The current Governor (a DINO) insists on doing away with a $5-billion-a-year surcharge on the uber-wealthy, but also insists on letting property taxes on the middle class rise at least 2 percent per year.
+The current governor (a DINO) insists on doing away with a $5-billion-a-year surcharge on the über-wealthy, but also insists on letting property taxes on the middle class rise at least 2 percent per year.
 Why?
 Because in Albany it makes sense to rob from the working and middle class to give to the rich.

-As an aside, to show you how many neurons die off in our state capital daily, if the millionaire’s tax surcharge expires, New Jersey will clean up because the uber-wealthy commuters who make their money on Wall Street, but live in New Jersey, won’t take a deduction on their Jersey taxes for those they paid New York because they won’t be paying those taxes anymore.
+As an aside, to show you how many neurons die off in our state capital daily, if the millionaire’s tax surcharge expires, New Jersey will clean up because the über-wealthy commuters who make their money on Wall Street, but live in New Jersey, won’t take a deduction on their Jersey taxes for those they paid New York because they won’t be paying those taxes anymore.
 Nice going Albany.
 We hired you to shift revenue to New Jersey.
 Oh right, we didn’t.
 You screw-ups!